 But it’s much more than that.
-In the right hands it’s very powerful, and I’ve found many of those hands, (and feet), at Cheeky Monkey.
-Drupal is an open source project.
-That means anyone from anywhere can contribute to it, making it better, more secure, adding functionality, and support.
-There are thousands of us from around the world, improving, refining, creating Drupal a little more each day.
+In the right hands, it’s very powerful, and I’ve found many of those hands, (and feet), at Cheeky Monkey.
+Drupal is an open-source project.
+That means anyone from anywhere can contribute to it, making it better, and more secure, and adding functionality, and support.
+There are thousands of us from around the world, improving, refining, and creating Drupal a little more each day.

 I find that fascinating, but what’s more fascinating is why.
 Sure, most of us working with Drupal are doing our best to make a decent living with it, but I promise you, it’s equally as much about love and perhaps a weird compulsion.
 If you think about the amount of effort put in by members of the Drupal — or any open source — community, it’s more about who we are than just a thing we do.
 Why else would people do it all day at work plus contribute code, bug fixes, answers and mentorship in our spare time too?

 Cheeky Monkey Media is very involved in the Drupal community.
 It’s part of the reason I was excited to come work here.
 So I don’t think it’s just me when I say; We’re compelled to create and solve problems.
 We’re compelled to improve things and grow.
 That’s good for us, and it’s great for those we serve.